With a celebrated career spanning over 25 years, David is one of Australia’s most acclaimed leading men.

-In concert, David has toured with UK musical theatre star Michael Ball on his Australian World of Musicals tour; performed with international star, Lea Salonga in Vietnam; performed with Stephen Schwartz in Stephen Schwartz and Friends; with Andrew Lippa in Lippa and Friends; with Australian Leading ladies, Marina Prior, Lucy Durack and Amanda Harrison; and once again toured internationally with Lea Salonga and Michael Ball in Do You Hear The People Sing? celebrating the music of Claude-Michel Schönberg and Alain Boublil.
-In 2016 David starred alongside Sutton Foster, Aaron Tveit, Betty Buckley, Joanna Ampil, Helen Dallimore and Stephen Schwartz in Defying Gravity – the songs of Stephen Schwartz.
+In concert, David toured with Michael Ball on his Australian tour; performed with Lea Salonga in Vietnam; performed with Stephen Schwartz in Stephen Schwartz and Friends; with Andrew Lippa in Lippa and Friends.
+In 2016, David starred alongside Sutton Foster, Aaron Tveit, Betty Buckley, Joanna Ampil and Helen Dallimore in Defying Gravity – the songs of Stephen Schwartz.

-David has released two solo albums, ‘Til The Night Is Gone and At this Stage.
-He premiered his solo show, ‘Til The Night Is Gone to sold out audiences at the 2010 Adelaide Cabaret Festival and Newcastle’s Civic Theatre and returned to the Adelaide Cabaret Festival in 2014 to headline the Australian premiere of Picture Perfect.
-David’s solo show, Time Is A Traveller premiered to a sold out, extended season in Sydney and toured nationally to great acclaim, being awarded the Theatre People’s Award for Best Male Cabaret in 2014.
+David has released two solo albums, ‘Til The Night Is Gone and At This Stage.
+He premiered his solo show, ‘Til The Night Is Gone to sold-out audiences at the 2010 Adelaide Cabaret Festival and Newcastle’s Civic Theatre and returned to the Adelaide Cabaret Festival in 2014 to headline the Australian premiere of Picture Perfect.
+David’s most recent solo show, Time Is a Traveller premiered to a sold-out, extended season at the Hayes Theatre and toured nationally to great acclaim, being awarded the Theatre People’s Award for Best Male Cabaret in 2014.